Localized adversarial artifacts for compressed sensing MRI: Results

 We demonstrate the strategy described above by creating adversarial perturbations for synthetically generated \(256\times 256\) images of phantom ellipses (as in \cite{genzel2020solving}) with pixel values ranging from 0 to 1.
 To generate the measurement vectors, we apply the MRI forward operator \(\mriop=\maskop\circ\fourier\) with a sampling mask \(\mask\) defined by 25, 40, or 80 lines through the origin (see Figure \ref{fig:mask_radial40}), which corresponds to \(11\%\), \(17\%\), or \(32\%\) of the coefficients.
 We train the neural networks, \(\tira\) and \(\tirafl\), only on the data sampled on 40 lines.
 Moreover, all the figures in this paper are based on measurements using that same mask.

 The reconstruction map in \eqref{eq:uncons}, \(\recon\), is realized by the alternating direction method of multipliers (ADMM) \cite{boyd2011distributed}, and the implementation is taken from \cite{genzel2020solving}.
-For each noise level \(\eta\), the parameter \(\lambda_\eta\) is selected by grid search (along with the one free parameter of ADMM), averaged over 50 samples of the ellipse data.
+For each noise level \(\eta\), the parameter \(\lambda_\eta\) is selected by grid search (along with the one free parameter of ADMM) to minimize the relative \(\ell^2\)-error of the reconstructed images compared with the original ellipse images, averaged over 50 samples.

 We create adversarial perturbations for 50 ellipse images according to (\ref{eq:localpert}) at relative noise levels (\(\eta/\norm{y}_2\)) ranging from \(0.5\%\) to \(10\%\).
-For each noise level, and each image, we search for the best position of localization weight vector, \(\mu\), on an \(8\times 8\) grid.
+For each noise level and each image, we search for the best position of localization weight vector, \(\mu\), on an \(8\times 8\) grid.
 The radius of the localization disk is fixed at \(\sigma=5\).
 Experimentation showed that similar reconstruction artifacts appear for other values of \(\sigma\), as long as it is small.
 For larger \(\sigma\), the artifacts are not well localized and resemble those of \cite{genzel2020solving}.

 Figure \ref{fig:simple_signal_nr4p} shows an example image \(x\), a perturbed image \(x+r\) (where \(r=\mriopinv e\) is a visual representation of the perturbation), and the reconstruction from perturbed measurements \(\reconeta{y+e}\).
 The output of the reconstruction method is a vector in \(\spaceimdim{256}\), which we visualize by taking the entrywise modulus.
+While the original ellipse images have pixel values between 0 and 1, the reconstructed images have artifacts that reach far beyond that range.
+Instead of transforming the reconstructed images to fit into \([0,1]\), either by scaling by the reciprocal of the largest pixel value or by replacing the values exceeding 1 with 1, we display values between 0 and 1 in grayscale and values beyond 1 in shades of red.
+This way, details can be clearly seen and compared between images, while the severity of tall artifacts can be assessed as well.

 We now list some observations based on this quantitative experiment and visual inspection of examples.